20 February 2016

 dried thyme to season outside of chicken

-2. Generously season the chicken inside and out with 1 T. of kosher salt and 1/2 tsp. coarse ground pepper.
+2. Generously season the chicken inside* and out with 1 T. of kosher salt and 1/2 tsp. coarse ground pepper. (*I forgot to use some on the inside of cavity in the video and it turned out fine!)

 6. Heat oven to 450°F.

-9. Pour broth over vegetables.
+9. Pour broth/stock over vegetables.

 No comments: